Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Evaluation

+Listing~\ref{lst:llvm147009} presents a C++ program in which integer literals used in built-in size checks are replaced with a large edge-case value (\texttt{1024LL}).
+This subtle transformation triggers a long-standing crash in Clang that had silently persisted since version 9.0, remaining undetected for nearly six years.
+Although the modified conditions may appear redundant or even nonsensical from a developer's perspective—since the second argument to the built-in checks is typically expected to be between 0 and 3—this mutation exposes latent bugs in how Clang handles unexpected constant values during attribute evaluation.
+This example illustrates how \ourtool can move beyond human intuitions and systematically explore unconventional input spaces to uncover deep-seated, previously unreachable compiler defects.

-Listing~\ref{lst:llvm14xx70} presents a C++ program using \texttt{template} and \texttt{constexpr}.
-A mutator from \ourtool modifies a valid function \texttt{fooT()} into one with an invalid parameter list: \texttt{fooT(C auto,)}.
-Though syntactically incorrect, this triggers a Clang crash, exposing a long-standing bug dating back to version 9.0 (i.e., more than 6 years).
-Such unintuitive mutations in sensitive constructs are rarely produced by traditional fuzzers like MetaMut, nor by human developers. \ourtool's systematic exploration of these edge cases demonstrates its ability to uncover deep compiler bugs.
+Listing~\ref{lst:llvm147170} shows a C++ program combining advanced features such as \texttt{template} instantiation and \texttt{constexpr} evaluation.
+A mutator generated by \ourtool modifies the valid function declaration \texttt{fooT()} into one with an invalid parameter list: \texttt{fooT(C auto,)}.
+While this clearly introduces a syntax error, it unexpectedly causes the Clang compiler to crash rather than emit a diagnostic.
+This subtle transformation exposed a long-standing bug in Clang’s template and attribute evaluation pipeline that had persisted silently since version 9.0.
+Such non-obvious mutations—where ill-formed syntax is injected into semantically sensitive constructs—are difficult for traditional mutation-based fuzzers, including MetaMut, to uncover.
+Moreover, the mutated code appears nonsensical to human developers, who would rarely write deliberately malformed parameter lists in \texttt{constexpr} templates. \ourtool’s ability to systematically explore these unintuitive transformations highlights its strength in revealing deeply buried compiler defects.